plausible/docs/docs/stats-api.md

 In addition to props that are collected automatically, you can also query for [custom properties](/custom-event-goals#using-custom-props).
 To filter or break down by a custom property, use the key `event:props:<custom_prop_name>`.
 [See example](#breakdown-custom-event-by-custom-props) for how to use it.

+Currently clients are limited to filtering or breaking down on just one custom property at a time.
+Custom prop filters and breakdowns cannot be combined arbitrarily.
+We are aware of this issue and we have plans to fix it, but we rely on our database to support some new features to fix this issue.

 ### Filtering

 Most endpoints support a `filters` query parameter to drill down into your data.
 Currently, only simple equality filters are supported.